-Indecent assault and battery is a serious charge in Massachusetts.
-Indecent assault and battery is considered a sex crime.
-Massachusetts General Laws Chapter 265 Section 13H governs the law of indecent assault and battery of a person aged 14 or older.
-If you have been charged with this offense, the Commonwealth would have to prove, beyond a reasonable doubt, that:
+Indecent assault and battery is a felony sex crime in Massachusetts.
+Massachusetts General Laws Chapter 265 Section 13H defines indecent assault and battery of a person aged 14 or older.
+Anyone convicted of this charge faces jail and must register as a sex offender.

-As used here, the term indecent means “fundamentally offensive to contemporary standards of decency.
-Courts have generally accepted this to mean any body part considered to be “private,” i.e., breasts, buttocks or genital area.
-However, there are no specifically defined areas and it is open to interpretation so long as a reasonable person would consider the contact to be offensive or immoral.
+Massachusetts courts define indecent as “fundamentally offensive to contemporary standards of decency”.
+This means any body part considered to be “private,” i.e., breasts, buttocks or genital area.
+However, there are no specifically defined areas.
+Indecent is open to interpretation so long as a reasonable person would consider the contact to be offensive or immoral.

 Are There Any Defenses to Indecent Assault and Battery?